Denis Waxin: Confessions and indictment

-On January 20, 1999, a nervous Waxin went to the interrogation, stunning investigators with his resemblance to the sketch.
+On 20 January 1999, a nervous Waxin went to the interrogation, stunning investigators with his resemblance to the sketch.
 Before they could even explain to him why they had summoned him, Waxin suddenly said that he was guilty before shutting up and refusing to speak any further.
 He was then put on a police lineup, where Wendy formally identified him as her assailant, which was further reinforced when a search of his apartment led to the location of the jacket described by the little girl, complete with the electric baton found in one of the pockets.
 Because of these findings, Waxin was indicted for rape and kidnapping of a minor only eight days later, for which he was interned at the Loos Prison to await trial.

 As part of police procedure, his DNA was compared to that of Thebib's killer, which was found to be identical.
-Because of this, he was subsequently charged with her murder on July 12.
+Because of this, he was subsequently charged with her murder on 12 July.
 When questioned, he admitted to raping, strangled and suffocating her, but refused to sign a confession or speak, claiming that he first wanted to see a judge and talk to him about two additional murders.
 The following day, Waxin was taken to the office of Justice Christophe Ingrain, where he confessed to the rapes and murders of Thebib, Monchaux and Hoareau.
 When pressed for a motive, he claimed that he was drunk before each attack and wanted to avenge his own rape at age 12, when he was supposedly raped by a homeless man in a cabin.
-Waxin later retracted the rape statement, claiming that he had fabricated it an attempt to get a more lenient sentence.
-On July 20, he was additionally charged with the murders of Monchaux and Hoareau.
+Waxin later retracted the rape statement, claiming that he had fabricated it in an attempt to get a more lenient sentence.
+On 20 July, he was additionally charged with the murders of Monchaux and Hoareau.

 On the day of the announcement of the new charges, Waxin wrote a letter to the judge in which he reiterated his previous statements and described them in greater detail, claiming that the killed the girls because he feared that they would give birth to a monster like the one who raped him.
 In addition to that, he admitted to raping three more girls which he did not kill because they were "nice", as well as the rapes of the two boys in 1993.
 Despite his admissions, no records of the three additional rapes were found.